SofiaNords/celiacs-choice/README.md

 In a future feature I would add a useEffect function to update the component SelectPosts when the user clicks the select button.
 This way the page would not need to be refreshed before the title becomes visible in the list.

 #### Selected Posts Count
+In the existing feature, the list of selected posts does not show how many posts the user has selected.
+In a future feature I would display how many posts the user has selected to the right of the title.
+[See wireframe here.](#profile-page)

 ## Technologies Used